Military Bases With Asbestos

 Asbestos on U.S. Navy Bases

-The U.S. Navy used more asbestos than all other military branches — particularly in its ships and shipyards.
-However, the Navy also used a lot of asbestos to build its bases.
+The U.S. Navy used more asbestos than all other military branches, particularly in its ships and shipyards.
+However, asbestos was also widely used in the construction of Navy bases.

 • Joint Base Charleston, South Carolina